data-readiness/data-readiness/banda.md

 from classical statistics and science, where data is normally collected to answer a particular question.

-Band A is about the usability of data.
+Band A is about the utility of data.
 In the early days, one could argue that the traditional statistical pipeline contained only Band A.

 ## The Sense of Band A